BruceWind/HysteriaClientDocker/README.md

 **Languages**: English | [中文说明](README_zh.md)

+Most traditional proxy protocols can help in some situations, but they often **do not truly make your internet connection smooth or stable**.
+**Hysteria** is different: it is designed to keep your connection responsive even on poor or unstable networks, greatly improving everyday browsing and streaming experiences.
+However, there are still **not many clients that conveniently support Hysteria**.
+This project provides a Docker-based Hysteria client so you can easily benefit from Hysteria on your devices.

 This repository provides a Docker setup for running the Hysteria client.
 Hysteria is a project designed for secure, high-performance communication.

 ## Quick Start